-Fluffy Library aims to blur the boundaries between different ages and open up spaces for different identities, including those of us who wish their fairy tales had been a little more adventurous with subjectivity, gender, sexuality and human relations.
+Fluffy Library is a space for collective experiences, where multiple subjectivities vibrate together immersed in the fluidity and coziness of soft fluff.
+It is for those of us who wish their fairy tales had been a little more adventurous and are ready to explore alternative narratives of gender, sexuality, and interspecies co-existence.
 How good of a grasp can we get of the uncanny and how much tenderness can we give or gather from it?
-Fluffy brings with them a collection of gender-neutral, positive and playful literature and invites the audience to cuddle up, roll around and grab a book.
-Visitors will also meet Fluffy’s friends; an alphabet of hybrid creatures that weave their way into and reshape language.
-Fairy masculinities, hairy mermaids and sensitive monsters celebrate alternative narratives and reclaim their place in books, shelves and stories.
+The installation brings a collection of transfeminist fiction and graphic novels, inviting the audience to cuddle up, roll around and dive into the fluffy universe.

 In an effort to make art inclusive and accessible to a wider audience, Fluffy Library has hosted several workshops for children and their accompanied caregivers.
 The workshops were conducted in collaboration with educators, drag queens and activists.